aslan011/recipe_database/README.md

 # recipe_database
 Using Express/Mongoose to create my personal database of recipes

-* Early exposure to backend rendering
-* complete CRUD functionality
+## Early exposure to backend rendering, complete CRUD functionality

 * Technologies used
   * pug/jade for views